 Many people complain of tiredness even after sleeping for eight to ten hours at night.
 Despite a sufficient number of hours in bed, they don’t feel well-rested when they get up.
 Are you one of those people?
 Have you been feeling tired even after sleeping all night?
 If so, there is a high chance that you may be suffering from sleep apnea.
 It is the most prevalent sleep disorder affecting over 100 million people worldwide.
-Schedule a visit to see a our doctor who specializes with Sleep Apnea in Sacramento.
+Schedule a visit to see a our doctor who specializes in Sleep Apnea.

 Snoring & Sleep Apnea can Contribute to a Decreased Quality of Life